elastos/Elastos.NET/README.md

 ```
 Introduction

-DittBox is a demo application integrating ownCloud over elastos carrier network, and
+DittBox is a demo application integrating ownCloud over Elastos carrier network, and
 through which we can access or save personal files to ownCloud server that could be
 deployed at home behind the router.

 Highlights

 This app demonstrates that all traditional http(/https)-based application can be
-refactored to elastos carrier apps running over carrier network.
-Being elastos carrier
+refactored to Elastos carrier apps running over carrier network.
+Being Elastos carrier
-web app, the app server can be deployed without requirement of direct network
+web app, the app server can be deployed without the requirement of direct network
-accessibiblity.
+accessibility.

-For example, through elastos carrier network, you can deploy ownCloud server in local
+For example, through Elastos carrier network, you can deploy ownCloud server in local
 network at your home, and access ownCloud service at anywhere.
 ```